unnideeraj/article_backdoor/README.md

 - **Foreign Espionage:** Given the potential for these subsystems to be exploited, there is a concern that foreign intelligence agencies could leverage these technologies for surveillance, compromising national security.

-- **Supply Chain Vulnerabilities:** Reliance on foreign-manufactured hardware introduces risks of pre-embedded backdoors or vulnerabilities that could be exploited by adversaries.
+- **Supply Chain Vulnerabilities:** Reliance on foreign-manufactured hardware introduces risks of pre-embedded backdoors or vulnerabilities that could be exploited by adversaries.just like the brilliant [Pager Blast](https://ieeexplore.ieee.org/document/10759611).

 ### Strategic Concerns